marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] CloudFront Transfer Acceleration
 > More info on [TransferAccelation](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html).

 7) A company needs to maintain access logs for a minimum of 5 years due to regulatory requirements.
-The data is rarely accessed once stored, but must be accessible with one day’s notice if it is needed.
+The data is rarely accessed once stored, but must be accessible with one day's notice if it is needed.
 What is the MOST cost-effective data storage solution that meets these requirements?
 * [x] Store the data in Amazon S3 Glacier Deep Archive storage and delete the objects after 5 years using a lifecycle rule.
 * [ ] Store the data in Amazon S3 Standard storage and transition to Amazon S3 Glacier after 30 days using a lifecycle rule.
 * [ ] Store the data in logs using Amazon CloudWatch Logs and set the retention period to 5 years.